valdiman/Individual-PCB-Flux-Lake-Michigan/README.md

 2. Click the "download" button beneath RStudio Desktop
 3. Click the button beneath "Download RStudio Desktop".
 This will download the correct installation file based on the operating system detected.
 4. Run the installation file and follow on-screen instructions.

+# Notes

+To select sampling periods, changes should be performed in lines 26-29 for the air and water concentrations, and lines 40 - 47 for the meteorological parameters, as well as in lines 272 - 278 (i.e., s1 to s6).
+Further, change will also need to be perform in lines 279 - 283 for selecting the correct Weibull distribution parameters, i.e., e and n.